1.4 Scientific Investigations

 “Doing” Science

 Science is as much about doing as knowing.
 Scientists are always trying to learn more and gain a better understanding of the natural world.
 There are basic methods of gaining knowledge that are common to all of science.
 At the heart of science is the scientific investigation.
-A is a systematic approach to answering questions about the physical and natural world.
+A scientific investigation is a systematic approach to answering questions about the physical and natural world.
 Scientific investigations can be observational — for example, observing a cell under a microscope and recording detailed descriptions.
 Other scientific investigations are experimental — for example, treating a cell with a drug while recording changes in the behavior of the cell.

 The flow chart below shows the typical steps followed in an experimental scientific investigation.
-The series of steps shown in the flow chart is frequently referred to as the .
+The series of steps shown in the flow chart is frequently referred to as the scientific method.
 Science textbooks often present this simple, linear “recipe” for a scientific investigation.
 This is an oversimplification of how science is actually done, but it does highlight the basic plan and purpose of an experimental scientific investigation: testing ideas with evidence.
 Each of the steps in the flow chart is discussed in greater detail below.

 Diagram shows the scientific cycle arranged in a circular formation: Observation, questions, hypothesis, experiment, analysis, conclusion and then returning to observation again.